-- 1. A member entitled to attend and vote at the AGM is entitled to appoint up to two (2) proxies to attend and vote in his/her stead.
+- 1. A member (other than a Relevant Intermediary) entitled to attend and vote at the AGM is entitled to appoint not more than two (2) proxies to attend and vote in his/her stead.
 A proxy need not be a member of the Company. - 2.
-The instrument appointing a proxy or proxies must be deposited at the Registered Office of the Company at 18 Jalan Besut, Singapore 619571, not less than forty-eight (48) hours before the time appointed for holding of the AGM. - 3.
-The proxy form must be signed by the appointor or his attorney duly authorized in writing. - 4.
-In case of joint shareholders, all holders must sign the proxy form.
+A Relevant Intermediary may appoint more than two (2) proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him (which number and class of shares shall be specified.) - 3.
+The instrument appointing a proxy or proxies must be deposited at the Registered Office of the Company at 18 Jalan Besut, Singapore 619571, not less than forty-eight (48) hours before the time appointed for holding of the AGM. - 4.
+The proxy form must be signed by the appointor or his attorney duly authorized in writing. - 5.
+In case of joint shareholders, all holders must sign the proxy form. - 6.
+An investor who buys shares using Central Provident Fund Investment Scheme ("CPF Investor") and/or Supplementary Retirement Scheme ("SRS Investor") (as may be applicable) may attend and cast his vote(s) at the Meeting in person.
+CPF and SRS Investors who are unable to attend the Meeting but would like to vote, may inform their CPF and/or SRS Approved Nominees to appoint the Chairman of the Meeting to act as their proxy, in which case, the CPF and SRS Investors shall be precluded from attending the Meeting.